-According to Licensing Regulations the operational license could be granted for first time license validity of 5 years, re-licensing validity of 10 years.
-During the application process for renewal of operational license the operator (or job supervisor) shall submit all safety relevant information.
+According to Licensing Regulations the operational license could be granted for 10 years.
+During the application process for renewal of operational license the operator (or work manager) shall submit all safety relevant information.

 According to National BSS the supervision of radiation and nuclear facilities is a continuous process; therefore inspectors together with operators shall re-evaluate safety related information during the inspections of facilities.